You might have friends who keep complaining to you that it can be such a challenge saving money.

 These are the friends who frustrate you the most because you know the solution to their problem is very simple and implementable, yet their habits and psychology is a huge impediment for them to successful saving.

-I was introduced to this new fintech platform called Hugo.
+I was introduced to this new digital account called Hugo.

 Hugo will systematically make you save by putting some money during many of your spending transactions into a gold vault.

 Instead of just telling you about it, I decide to keep using Hugo for one month.

 One of the main goals of Hugo is to help us develop healthy saving and spending habits.

 I will talk about the former later but let us talk about the latter.